Mission: Impossible (1966 TV series): Filming locations

 The original series was mostly filmed on the Paramount lot, with location work around Hollywood and the Los Angeles Basin.
 The pilot episode was filmed at Mount St. Mary's College (Brentwood Campus) with special guest star Wally Cox.
 Other first season locations included the Natural History Museum of Los Angeles County ("Old Man Out") and the Los Angeles Union Pacific rail yard ("The Train").
 Pasadena and the Caltech campus were common locations.
 Another noted location was the Bradbury Building, used in other films and series (from The Outer Limits to Blade Runner).
 One episode ("Trial by Fury") was filmed at the Stalag 13 set of Hogan's Heroes.

 Cancellation

 Paramount had the option to cancel the series after the seventh season, and did so because it could make more money syndicating the show than producing new episodes.
+A dispute between Paramount president Frank Yablans and CBS president Robert Wood was also a factor in the cancellation decision.

+At the time of the cancellation, the production team had already started writing several stories for a prospective eighth season.